 Take care mama!

-Jennifer Howard is a pediatric sleep expert and Licensed Professional Counselor in Virginia and DC.
-Having experienced sleep deprivation and postpartum depression herself, she became passionate about helping new moms find their footing and thrive in motherhood.
+Jennifer Howard is a Licensed Therapist, Certified Life Coach and Infant Sleep Expert.
+Having experienced sleep deprivation and postpartum depression herself, she became passionate about helping new moms and their partners find their footing and thrive in motherhood.
 When not working with clients, blogging or chatting with moms in the Mommy-SOS Sisterhood, she can be found painting, doing yoga and chasing her two crazy kiddos around.

 Join the sisterhood: